 Students who are supported by fellowships internal to Stanford normally have their stipends distributed as lump-sum payments at the beginning of each quarter.
-Students supported in this manner who have had their petitions approved will see no change in their fellowship support.
+Students supported in this manner will see no change in their fellowship support.

 Students who are supported by fellowships external to Stanford must adhere to the rules of the granting agency with respect to absences from academic and research work.
 If the granting agency requires suspension of fellowship benefits during the six-week period, the student will be eligible for substitute payment from the childbirth accommodation fund.

 Matriculated and enrolled women graduate students who are expecting a baby may request a Pregnancy Leave of Absence (see GAP 5.3, Leaves of Absence).
 Stanford neither requires nor prohibits a Pregnancy Leave of Absence.
 All provisions of the Leave of Absence policy (see GAP 5.3) will apply.
 As defined in that policy, the following conditions are permitted for Pregnancy Leaves of Absence:

 (a) If the woman has not yet been admitted to candidacy, the pre-candidacy period will be extended by one year (four quarters).
 Earlier admission to candidacy is permitted.(b) If the woman has been admitted to candidacy, the candidacy period will be extended by one year (four quarters).